-The improved calibration for item-specific and relational tasks was likely due to both tasks increasing correct recall (vs. adjusting JOL ratings) relative to reading, given both tasks are classified as deep processing tasks.
-Indeed, overall JOL rates across the three encoding groups were stable (F(2, 85) < 1, MSE = 147.50, p = .59, pBIC = .98), though recall rates were greater in the item-specific (M = 57.62) and relational groups (M = 58.67), relative to the read group (M = 45.68; ts ≥ 3.18, ds ≥ 0.57).
+The improved correspondence between JOLs and recall for item-specific and relational tasks was likely due to both tasks increasing correct recall (vs. adjusting JOL ratings) relative to reading, given both tasks are classified as deep processing tasks.
+Indeed, overall JOL rates across the three encoding groups were stable (F(2, 85) < 1, MSE = 147.50, p = .59, pBIC = 98), though recall rates were greater in the item-specific (M = 57.62) and relational groups (M = 58.67), relative to the read group (M = 45.68; ts ≥ 3.18, ds ≥ 0.57).
 Because JOL rates remained relatively stable, an important question is whether JOL calibration can be improved further if participants can successfully adjust their JOL ratings in response to deceptive word pairs (i.e., backward and unrelated pairs) that produce illusion of competence patterns.
 We examined this possibility in Experiment 2 by testing whether participants are able to titrate their JOLs in response to an explicit warning while also using item-specific and relational encoding tasks to boost correct recall.

 Experiment 2: Item-Specific Versus Relational Encoding with Warnings